serg-troy/unit_tests_mocha_template/README.md

 that you can find interesting to know.
 The core idea with unit testing is to test a function when giving it certain set of inputs.

+Mocha and Chai are two JavaScript frameworks commonly used together for unit testing.
+Mocha is a testing framework that provides functions that are executed according in a specific order, and that logs their results to the terminal window.
+Chai is an assertion library that is often used alongside Mocha.
+It provides functions and methods that help you compare the output of a certain test with its expected value.
+Chai provides clean syntax that almost reads like English.

 ## 2. Prerequisites
 ### _2.1.
 Node_
 Your Machine should have node and npm installed.